-TD Bank is committed to providing you with a secure online experience that protects your confidential information.
+TD Bank is committed to providing you with a secure online experience that protects our public website and Online Banking, our mobile apps and your confidential information.
 Our employees are trained on our security policies and procedures and work diligently to protect the integrity of your information.

 We use industry-accepted security practices, including firewalls and encryption, to safeguard the security of your personal financial information.
 These controls allow us to properly authenticate your identity when you access our online services and help to protect your information as it travels over the Internet between your computer and TD Bank.
-We also constantly monitor and assess the security of our systems.
+We also constantly monitor and assess the security of our website and mobile apps.

 With everything we're doing to protect your information, keep in mind that it is also important for you to take precautions to safeguard personal information on your end.

 Get added fraud protection - free from TD.

 When it comes to online banking, your safety is our priority.
 With Trusteer Rapport, you can have that security on every site.

 TD Bank employs a layered security approach to help protect our website, our mobile apps, and your accounts and your identity.
 When you set up your account, you will be asked to provide personal security questions and answers to help authenticate your user ID and password.
 In addition, our security system will recognize your user patterns (when and how you access the online banking site) and use this information to verify your identity.
 Also, if you sign on to TD Bank Online Banking from a device that we do not recognize we will ask you to answer a Security Question for which only you know the answer.
 Lastly, we may also ask you one of your Security Questions periodically as yet an additional layer of security.

 You should never give out your user name and password and security question answers to anyone, and TD Bank will never ask for this information from you via e-mail, phone, or a store.
 You should also make your password difficult to guess and using a combination of upper and lower case letters, numbers, and special characters.

 Automated Time Out